How It Works:

-As an outgrowth of your completed Teacher Induction, develop instructional activities, curriculum, lesson plans, or any other unique personalized projects for your classroom or program.
+As an outgrowth of your completed Induction Program, develop instructional activities, curriculum, lesson plans, or any other unique personalized projects for your classroom or program.
 You will be encouraged to design and implement personalized coursework goals and objectives to enhance your professional growth in your educational setting.
 The coursework is meant to be meaningful, convenient, and practical, so credit can be earned for projects you are currently working on – or even projects you have already completed.
 You may reference creative ideas inspired by professional research, readings, videos, or any other form of PD resources you value that resonate with you.
-Regardless of the subject specified for your classroom or program setting – English, Math, Health, Spanish, Science, STEM, Art, Special Education, or any other unique concentration – this course is made for all educators in all positions and fields.
 The culminating course objective is to demonstrate how the professional work you choose to create (or have previously created) merges with your professional needs and the needs of your learners.

 Suggested activities and projects to help you earn credit:

 Development or revision of classroom curriculum, rubrics, lesson plans, educational games, learning activities, PowerPoint presentations, video presentations, worksheets, educational websites, classroom visuals, classroom assignments and projects, bulletin boards, learning centers, anchor charts, assessments, teacher-created books, physical education activities, self-evaluation/reflection reports, technology-related activities, storytelling activities, units of study, STEM-related projects, Common Core Standards, mindfulness strategies, etc.